 If you go over to 'SEM configuration' and then 'General' you will have options for enabling and disabling Bluetooth connectivity and various other modes that will allow you to record data in different ways.
-Here you can also choose your ancillaries, this includes things like; GSR, SpO2, the temperature patch and temperature pills that you are wanting to record from.
+Here you can also choose your ancillaries, this includes things like; GSR and SpO2, that you are wanting to record from.
 When you are done with your configuration, click ‘Apply’ and that will send all the settings down to the SEM.
 Now you are ready to set up your experiment!

 Fitting the belt to the subject

 It is important to make sure the belt is fitted correctly, to ensure accurate recordings of your signals.
 Here are some things to consider when preparing your subject: